 Start over.
 Get to know yourself again.
 Learn to love the person you’ve become, or better yet, strive to become even better!
 Make your lowest point be your turning point.

 Re-invent yourself.
 Embrace change.
-Remember everything you learned along every obstacle you’ve been through and use it as a tool to re-start your life.
+Remember everything you learned and use it as a tool to restart your life.

 If you still think that it’s easier said than done, have a look at the life experiences shared by these experts and be inspired on how they started over and re-invented themselves for the better.

 Coach | Speaker | Author “Battle Endurance – How You Can Be Someone Who Never Quits and Gives Everything You Have To Give“

 Having reached the point where my career was killing me, in the literal sense, my best and only real option was to walk away from a six-figure salary in pursuit of my purpose and passion in life.
 This being the third time of starting over called for a complete and total reinvention.

 The first step is to ask yourself, and honestly answer these key questions:

 You may be ok with where you’re at, but you don’t feel that fire burning desire inside, that energy to explore, seek, learn new things like you once did.
 You don’t feel like you are growing.
 You know there is more you are supposed to do with your life.
 These are the seeds of toxic thoughts.